-Band 10 is designed to develop skills that lead to self-confidence and a deeper knowledge of music - both its history and place in today's society.
+Band 10 is designed to develop skills that lead to self-confidence and a deeper knowledge of music.
 Students will continue to develop skills learned in previous years in band, and a focus of the year will be making music as a unified ensemble (blending and balancing sound and considering yourselves as parts of a whole).
 As a more experienced group, students will be able to tackle music that is both more challenging and more exciting.
 There will be performances in school and at festivals, and potentially an overnight field trip.
 Limited instruments are available for rental from the school (\$120 for the year).